svoisen/sean.voisen.org/_posts/2024-07-17-lessons-from-my-kids-on-feeling-alive.md

 Extracting kids from deep play is always hard, but I've found it to be twice as difficult when my kids are playing in nature.
 It seems to be less of a challenge when we're at a museum or the neighborhood park.
 Why?
-Why do children seem to come most alive away from the built environment, when their only toys are a few sticks and rocks, or a single leaf idly floating down a creek?
+Why do children seem to come most alive in nature, when their only toys are a few sticks and rocks, or a single leaf idly floating down a creek?

 {% include picture.html filename="boys_playing_on_the_shore_albert_edelfelt" aspect_ratio="1.2" caption="Boys playing on the shore by Albert Edelfelt (1884)." %}